gamingwithevets/msedgeremover/README.md

 - Vietnamese/Tiếng Việt (VI)

 You can contribute, too!
 Just email me at [`thenewgwe@gmail.com`](mailto:thenewgwe@gmail.com) and give your translations.
 I'll look at it and add it in the script.
 You can also send me translations of this README file!
 Again, if I'm happy with it, I'll make it an official translation.
+You can also send me *revised* translations if you're not happy with the current ones!
+I just put the English text through [Google Translate](https://translate.google.com) and revised it a bit for the non-English languages, so I'd really like to have the best translations possible.